germanvalencia15/post-install-config/README.md

 </p>

-</p>  In this next step same inside of admin panel under departments I created a new department System Administrators and added my name as the manager.
+</p>  In this next step again inside of admin panel under departments, I created a new department and named it System Administrators and added my name as the manager.

 <br />